 \section{Conclusion}

-A comprehensive experimental study was conducted to analyze the dielectric losses of TiN resonators, involving three deposition processes, two etch processes, and two resist strip processes.
-Specifically, we achieved two distinct polycrystalline TiN depositions with exclusively (111) and (200) in-plane orientations, as well as a mixed deposition combining both.
-These orientations were verified using XRD.
-Resonators structured from the different TiN films exhibited similar minimal TLS and LP losses, with TiN111 yielding the lowest median losses.
-Additionally, TiN111 demonstrated greater robustness against reoxidation compared to TiN200 and TiNmixed films.
-In contrast to the different TiN films, the applied etch and resist strip process have far greater influence on the measured $\delta_\mathrm{TLS}$ and $\delta_\mathrm{LP}$.
-Overall, the LP etch process combined with a LP resist strip exhibit the lowest losses independent of the crystal orientation.
-By leaving the participation ratios almost constant and comparing the different process combinations using structural analysis as well as cryogenic characterization methods we were able to locate the limiting losses introduced by processes that favor the growth of oxides on the MA and SA interfaces.
-This hypothesis could be confirmed with BOE post treatment that removed the oxides grown during these steps and renders unimportant which etching and resist stripping process was used beforehand.
-This marks the BOE post treatment as a beneficial approach to remove TLS losses induces by the structuring process.
-Ensuring that the measured losses are not dominated by the structuring method is crucial for accurate characterization, especially when wanting to isolate the impact of superconducting layer properties on the dielectric losses of resonators.
-Therefore, combining the BOE dip with time coupled measurements was shown to yield the lowest median TLS loss with $\tilde{\delta}_\mathrm{TLS}$ = $9.67\cdot10^{-7}$ and LP loss with $\tilde{\delta}_\mathrm{LP}$ = $11.04\cdot10^{-7}$ in this study approaching an internal quality factor of one million on par with those reported in the literature \cite{vissers_low_2010}.
-Collectively, our broad study using different TiN crystal orientations and structuring processes provides insight into critical process steps of an industry-grade 200\,mm CMOS-compatible resonator workflow used for qubit fabrication.
+A comprehensive experimental study was carried out to assess the dielectric losses of TiN resonators fabricated with three deposition processes, two etch processes, and two resist‑strip processes.
+We obtained two distinct polycrystalline TiN films with exclusive in‑plane orientations (111) and (200), as well as a mixed film that combines both orientations; all textures were verified by X‑ray diffraction (XRD).
+Resonators patterned from the three TiN films showed comparable minimal TLS and LP losses, with TiN111 delivering the lowest median loss and exhibiting noticeably higher resistance to re‑oxidation than TiN200 and TiNmixed.
+The chosen etch and resist‑strip processes exerted a far greater influence on the measured $\delta_{\mathrm{TLS}}$ and $\delta_{\mathrm{LP}}$ than the crystal orientation.
+This demonstrates that, although the MS interface possesses the largest participation ratio, the lossy surface oxides at the SA and MA interfaces dominate the loss channels.
+For the LP/LT resonators, structuring‑induced losses originating from the SA and MA regions are substantially reduced, suggesting that the dominant loss mechanism may now shift toward the MS interface.
+By keeping the participation ratios essentially unchanged and comparing the various process combinations through structural analysis and cryogenic characterization, we identified the limiting losses as those introduced by steps that promote oxide growth on the MA and SA interfaces.
+This hypothesis was confirmed with a BOE post‑treatment that removed the oxides formed during these steps, rendering the prior etch and resist‑strip choices irrelevant.
+Consequently, the BOE post‑treatment emerges as an effective method to eliminate TLS losses caused by the structuring process.
+Ensuring that measured losses are not dominated by the fabrication method is essential for accurate characterization, especially when the goal is to isolate the impact of the superconducting layer properties on resonator dielectric losses.
+Combining the BOE dip with time‑coupled measurements yielded the lowest median TLS loss, $\tilde{\delta}_{\mathrm{TLS}} = 9.67\cdot10^{-7}$, and the lowest LP loss, $\tilde{\delta}_{\mathrm{LP}} = 11.04\cdot10^{-7}$, approaching an internal quality factor of one million, in line with values reported in the literature \cite{vissers_low_2010}.
+Overall, this broad study provides insight into the critical steps of an industry‑grade, 200‑mm CMOS‑compatible resonator workflow used for qubit fabrication.